 Held on this day in 2003, the Brazilian Grand Prix was memorable for all the wrong reasons, and it all went wrong from the get-go.

-The race was delayed while a storm front battered Interlagos with heavy rain, and once everyone started racing, many were those who got caught out by the treacherous conditions.
+The race was delayed while a storm front battered Interlagos with heavy rain.
+And once everyone started racing, many were caught out by the treacherous conditions.